VIshweswaranK/Caches/README.md

 ### dcache_fill_03.py

 - Perform a `fence` operation to clear out the data cache subsystem and the fill buffer.
-- Perform `numerous load operations` to fill up the cache
+- Perform `numerous load operations` to fill up the cache.
 - In each iteration, we visit the next way in the same set.
 Once all the ways in a set are touched, we visit the next set.
 - The total number of iterations is parameterized based on YAML input.